The Promise of Fusion Energy May be Closer Than You Think

 For nearly 100 years, scientists and engineers, as well as science fiction authors and fans, have dreamt of harnessing fusion reactions to power our economy.
 Despite daunting technical challenges, fusion energy may become a technically viable and economic energy source in the coming years, as an attractive carbon-free baseload alternative to conventional energy sources.

 As the energy sector progresses towards commercial fusion, governmental regulators around the world are considering how they should treat fusion facilities.
 Two of the most active jurisdictions for commercial fusion development are the United States and the United Kingdom.
-Along with Fire Energy and Prospect Law, members of the firm's fusion energy team will provide an update on the regulatory approaches to fusion that the U.S. and UK are taking, the prospects for differentiating regulations for future fusion facilities from those applicable to existing fission-powered nuclear plants, next steps in developing regulatory certainty for the emerging fusion power sectors in these nations, and include a section on risk and the management of risk through insurance.
+Along with Fire Energy and Prospect Law, members of our K&L Gates fusion energy team provide an update on the regulatory approaches to fusion that the US and UK are taking, the prospects for differentiating regulations for future fusion facilities from those applicable to existing fission-powered nuclear plants, next steps in developing regulatory certainty for the emerging fusion power sectors in these nations, and include a section on risk and the management of risk through insurance.